serverlessworkflow/sdk-go/README.md

 # Go SDK for Serverless Workflow

+To get started with the project standards, please take a look in the [contributors_guide](CONTRIBUTORS_GUIDE.md).
 Here you will find all the [specification types](https://github.com/serverlessworkflow/specification/blob/main/schema/workflow.json) defined by our Json Schemas, in Go.

 Current status of features implemented in the SDK is listed in the table below: